• Go to app

 Central Mayfair taken from the Mayfair House, Photo Credit: Wikipedia Commons

 A new star in the Mayfair dining scene, The Dover offers contemporary European cuisine in an intimate townhouse setting.
-Expect refined dishes like seabass carpaccio and duck breast with cherry glaze.
+Enjoy refined dishes like seabass carpaccio and duck breast with cherry glaze.

 Mayfair is also a shopper’s paradise.
 You can do a quick visit to Bond Street or the Royal Academy of Arts.
 Afterward, hop aboard the London Hop-on Hop-off Bus Tour to explore nearby highlights like Westminster Abbey and the Houses of Parliament at your own pace.